nazmulidris/developerlife.com/_posts/2021-10-19-react-hooks-redux-typescript-handbook.md

 ```

 You can also wrap your prop type, eg: `MyPropType`, w/ `PropsWithChildren<MyPropType>` when
-declaring your functional component to declare that your component can accept `children`.
+declaring your function component to declare that your component can accept `children`.
 And then
 you can use the destructuring syntax to get the required props out.

 > 💡 TypeScript supports built-in and user defined